1299172402/1299172402/README.md

 ## Hi there 👋

-### Welcome you to my ~~gayhub~~ github.

-### Nice to see you, friends! 😄
+## Nice to see you, friends! 😄

-### I’m currently in college now and learning for Android (I hadn't been exposed to before 😥).
+### I’m currently learning Bilibili API and try to save its animation in other place. 💪

-## However, I have mastered Python, Pascal, C++, C.

-## Especially, I'm studing Bilibili API for ... err .. for fun?
-I don't know very much.😋

-😫😫😫 I think it is hard for me to write a profile.
-Maybe later??
-I think there is no one mention me. 😓
+### Hope my repository can help you. 😜